 3. On each additional story of the duelling, including basements and cellars but not including craul spaces and uninhabitable attics.
-In duellings or duelling units with split levels and without an intervening door between the adjacent levels, a smoke alarm installed on the upper total the duel of the duel of the discontinuer level provided that the lauer level is less than one full story below the upper level.
+In duellings or duelling units with split levels and without an intervening door between the adjacent levels, a smoke alarm installed on the upper total the duel of the duel of the decent level is less than one full story below the upper level.